Closing a Practice

 Watch "Exiting Your Practice," a spotlight CLE with information on exit options for your practice, inlcuding the valuation and sale of your practice.

-The WSBA provides the checklists on the right as a convenience for members seeking guidance on the best way to close a practice when retiring or to assist a survivor of a deceased or disabled lawyer in closing a practice.
+The WSBA provides this information as a convenience for members seeking guidance on the best way to close a practice when retiring or to assist a survivor of a deceased or disabled lawyer in closing a practice.
+For more information see ABA Formal Opinion 92-369.

 Allowing access to the trust account is a serious matter.
 Careful consideration should be made of the person to handle the account.
 If you give some one control of the trust account, you as the lawyer remain responsible.
 If the assisting person misappropriates money, the lawyer or his estate may be held responsible.